zed-industries/docs/general/vim.md

 ### Custom key bindings
 Zed does not yet have an equivalent to vim’s `map` command to convert one set of keystrokes into another, however you can bind any sequence of keys to fire any Action documented in the  [Key bindings documentation](https://docs.zed.dev/configuration/key-bindings).

-You can edit your personal keybindings with `:keymap`.
+You can edit your personal key bindingss with `:keymap`.
 For vim-specific shortcuts, you may find the following template a good place to start:
 ```
 [{